-It is the view from Board of Directors and management that the current cash is sufficient to complete the ongoing clinical activities.
+The Board of Directors and the management are of the opinion that existing cash and cash equivalents are sufficient to meet the company's needs in completing ongoing clinical activities.

 Proposed treatment of non-restricted equity

 The following non-restricted equity is available for disposition by the Annual General Meeting.